bbc/psammead/packages/components/psammead-copyright/README.md

 The default styling of this component is intended to comply with WCAG colour contrast standards.

+Visually Hidden Text was added to the component story as an example for how it can be used for screen readers.

 <!-- ## Roadmap -->

 ## Contributing